Animal Emotions

 “Karolina, where have you beeeeeeeen?!”

-That was a pivotal moment, when I first realized that the Animal Emotions course was not only interesting and useful, but actually massively transforms people’s lives.
+That was a pivotal moment, when I first realized that the Animal Emotions course was not only fascinating, but that it actually massively transforms people’s lives.

-Since then, I’ve given this course once a year (except 2021), and thousands of students, from over 45 countries, have taken it.
+Since then, I’ve given this course once a year (except 2021), and thousands of students, from 46 countries, have taken it.

-I keep revising it, and they keep coming back again and again – some students have taken the Animal Emotions course no less than five times!
+I keep revising it, and they keep coming back again and again – some students have enrolled in the Animal Emotions course no less than six (!) times!

 “There’s only 2 courses I’ve ever signed up for twice, and they are both yours!”
 (Oliver Ringrose)